bactensor/rail-contracts/README.md

 ### Funding the Wallet
 - Follow **Step 3** in the [Metamask Setup Guide](https://docs.bittensor.com/evm-tutorials/evm-mainnet-with-metamask-wallet).
+- You can also use [TAO Transfers bridge](https://bridge.bittensor.com/)
 - CLI-based funding method is being researched.

 ## EVM Devnet